 The College of Letters & Science and the Graduate School pay tuition and fees for fellowship recipients during the fellowship year.
 Students without summer awards (academic, or nine-month, awardees and spring semester awardees) pay only the resident tuition and fees if they attend the summer session.

 You may hold an assistantship appointment (teaching, project or research assistantship) up to 33.33% concurrently with your fellowship.
 Second year AOF Fellows may hold a higher percentage assistantship.
 Check with the payroll department for more information.

 Value of Fellowships

 The University Fellowship and the AOF Fellowship includes your stipend, full tuition (including segregated fees) and eligibility for health insurance.
 Incoming University and AOF Fellows also receive a $600 welcome payment.

-Deferring a University Fellowship (for beginning students only)
+Deferring an AOF (for incoming students only)

 Brian Bubenzer, Assistant Dean for Graduate Student Administration